-He may be hard to beat, but doing so will open up the chance of capturing a Shadow legendary Pokemon.
-This presents an excellent opportunity to nab yourself a powerful Pokemon that will be level 25 and have an increased chance of high IVs.
+He may be hard to beat, but that’s exactly what you’re going to need to do to yourself a Shadow legendary Pokemon.
+This is your only opportunity to nab yourself a powerful legend that is guaranteed to be level 25 and have an increased chance of high IVs.

 This is in addition to other rewards such as 5,000 Stardust and a chance of getting the highly sought after Unova Stone.
-In short, it’s well worth defeating him.
+In short, it’s well worth defeating Giovanni.

 The elusive Team Rocket head was first introduced to the game in November, and at that time you could catch a Shadow Articuno as a reward for defeating him.
-Zapdos was introduced in December and you'll currently encounter a Shadow Moltres for defeating him.
+Zapdos, Moltres and Raikou have since been the rewards but February will give you the opportunity to catch Shadow Entei.

 In order to find Giovanni, you’ll need to defeat several Team Rocket Grunts and each of their leaders – Arlo, Cliff and Sierra.
-Fortunately we have a separate guide for each of these: What type of Pokemon does each Team Rocket Grunt use and which Pokemon does Arlo, Cliff and Sierra use.
+Fortunately we have a separate guide for each of these which will help you greatly in defeating them:

 With that said, it’s important to know which pool of Pokemon he can use.
-After all when facing such powerful Pokemon, having a type advantage is paramount.
+After all when facing such powerful Pokemon, having a type advantage and knowing what’s coming is paramount.

 |Pokemon 1||Pokemon 2||Pokemon 3|